Inflation (2025): Primordial Perturbations from Inflation

-Note that the scalar amplitude is boosted by a factor $1/\epsilon_*$ during slow-roll inflation, because small scalar field fluctuations can lead to relatively large curvature perturbations on hypersurfaces defined with respect to the density if the potential energy is only weakly dependent on the scalar field, as in slow-roll.
+Note that the scalar amplitude is boosted by a factor $1/\epsilon_*$ during slow-roll inflation, because small scalar field fluctuations can lead to relatively large curvature perturbations on hypersurfaces defined with respect to the density if the potential energy is only weakly dependent on the scalar field, as in slow roll.
 Indeed, the de Sitter limit is singular, since the potential energy becomes independent of the scalar field at first order, $\epsilon\to0$, and the curvature perturbation on uniform-density hypersurfaces becomes ill-defined.

-We note that in single-field inflation the tensor-to-scalar ratio and the tensor tilt (\ref{inflation:eq:nT}) at the same scale are both determined by the first slow-roll parameter at Hubble exit, $\epsilon_*$, giving rise to an important consistency test for single-field slow-roll inflation:
+We note that in single-field inflation the tensor-to-scalar ratio and the tensor tilt (\Eq{inflation:eq:nT}) at the same scale are both determined by the first slow-roll parameter at Hubble exit, $\epsilon_*$, giving rise to an important consistency test for single-field slow-roll inflation:

-This may be hard to verify if $r$ is small, making any tensor tilt $n_t$ difficult to measure.
-On the other hand, it does offer a way to rule out single-field slow-roll inflation if either $r$ or $n_t$ is large.
+This may be hard to verify if $r$ is small, making any tensor tilt $n_{\rm t}$ difficult to measure.
+On the other hand, it does offer a way to rule out single-field slow-roll inflation if either $r$ or $n_{\rm t}$ is large.

-Given the relatively large scalar power spectrum, it has proved easier to measure the scalar tilt, conventionally defined as $n_s-1$.
+Given the relatively large scalar power spectrum, it has proved easier to measure the scalar tilt, conventionally defined as $n_{\rm s}-1$.
 Slow-roll corrections lead to slow time-dependence of both $H_*$ and $\epsilon_*$, giving a weak scale-dependence of the scalar power spectrum:

-and a running of this tilt at second-order in slow-roll:
+and a running of this tilt at second-order in slow roll:

-where the running introduces a new slow-roll parameter at second-order:
+where the running introduces a new slow-roll parameter at second order: